cronical/budget_dance/docs/workbook.md

 =XLOOKUP([@Key],tbl_invest_actl[Key],tbl_invest_actl[Y2022])
 ```

-There are three regular expression rules in `xl_formulas.py` that do the substitution.
+There are three types of substituion[^3]:

 1. Indicates a single year with the form `Ynnnn`.
 2. Indicates an offset, picking out a prior column.
 The form is `Ynnnn-m`, which will use the year `m` years before nnnn.
 3. Indicates a range of columns.
 The form is `m<Ynnnn`.
 This produces a range of columns for the `m` years prior.

 This method is much faster and does not create unwarranted dependencies.
-Further it is much easier to read these formulas.
-Its drawback is that each column in the time series has a different formula.
+It is also much easier to read these formulas.
+Its drawback is that each column in the time series has a different formula[^1].

 ## Folding